 Once you have an idea of the video title and format, clicking the links will take you to the actual videos on YouTube.

-This way you can get a sense of what video formats are working.
-Pay attention to the introductions and the pacing.
+This way you can get a sense for what video formats are working.
+Pay attention to the content and the video production.

-Once you know what the top videos look and feel like, your goal is to create a video that is even more engaging resulting in a superior user experience.
+Once you know what the top videos look and feel like, your goal is to create a video that provides better information and is even more engaging resulting in a superior user experience.

 The most important part of your video is to have videos that get a lot of engagement.
 This includes: